siddheshrm/scorecard/README.md

     ➔ When scores are tied, an additional hidden field (Super Over Winner selection) becomes visible and **must** be selected before submission.

 - **Reduced Overs**

   - Matches affected by weather or other interruptions are recorded with a reduced number of overs and recalculated accordingly.
   - **Validation**:
     ➔ Users are allowed to enter overs between **5 and 19** only.
     ➔ Values below 5 or above 19 overs are **not permitted**, as per ICC standards that a minimum of a 5-overs match must be completed by both teams to get a valid result.

+- **Second Innings Reduced Matches (DLS Method)**

+  - In some weather-affected matches, only the second innings is shortened.
+The DLS (Duckworth-Lewis-Stern) method is applied to set a revised target.
+  - The team batting second must chase this revised target within the reduced overs.
+  - **Validation**:
+    ➔ User must enter the revised overs and revised target when this condition is selected.
+    ➔ Input fields for revised values are enabled only in this scenario.
+    ➔ If scores are tied at the revised target, the Super Over option must still be selected.

 ---